Living in Prague for the past 3 years, barely a day passed without seeing crowds of tourists occupying the city’s main

 Over time, more and more restrictions were put in place.
 Within a short period of time, home office and home schooling were widely practiced.
 Before the virus, things looked differently.
 Only a few companies offered home office as a restricted employee benefit.
-It needed a deadly virus to prove that someone can get the work done from home as good as in the office.
+It needed a deadly virus to prove that someone can get the work done from home as well as in the office.
 The biggest benefit is the travel time which can be saved and used for leisure activities.

 Despite all the negative aspects of the pandemic, getting the opportunity to work from home is a valuable experience which hopefully will gain more popularity in the future.

 While our whole life as we know it came to a standstill, nature began to flourish.
 It’s not common here to hear birds instead of airplanes and traffic noise.
 Sitting on the balcony felt peaceful for a long time.
 Watching the sun set in front of a clear blue sky became our most favorite evening ritual.
 Now is a good time to ask ourselves if our life before the crisis was really that great.

 Is economical growth still the right strategy to follow on a planet with finite resources?
 We don’t only work anymore to cover our essential needs but to increase our already high living standard.
 There is less and less time for family, friends, social gatherings and volunteering.
 We rely on supermarkets instead of growing our own food.
 We put our youngest ones in child care.
 There are too many people who fly around the world for a 2-week vacation, ignoring the devastating carbon footprints they leave behind.
 Personally, we avoid flying when other options are available.

 Wouldn’t it be better to work less, spend more time with your dear ones, promote sustainability and green tourism?
 Often, what makes you happy, is not what cost you the most.